CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Scalable softassign method

-where $\beta$ is a parameter (it represents the inverse of temperature in the physical energy model) \cite{kosowsky1994invisible}.
-Softassign consists of matrix element-wise exponential and Sinkhorn method \cite{rangarajan1999convergence}.
-The exponential step ensures all elements are positive and enlarges the elements' differences.
-A simple Sinkhorn method is an iterative process of alternatively normalizing the rows and columns \cite{Sinkhorn1967concerning}.
-Softassign $\mathcal{P}^{\beta}_S(X)$ works as follows
+where $\beta$ is a parameter (it represents the inverse of temperature in the physical energy model \cite{kosowsky1994invisible}).
+The advantage of the softassign method lies in its ability to balance efficiency and accuracy through the parameter $\beta$ \cite{cuturi2013Sinkhorn}, which is detailed in the next subsection.
+Softassign $\mathcal{P}^{\beta}_S(X)$ works as follows.